ppknUWr/ppkn-python-learning/README.md

 * Introduction - How to declare an variable [x]
 * Printing - how to print in python?
 How to print variables? [x]
+* Input - how to input data in python?
 * Arithmetic operations in Python [x]
 * Collections - what is list, tuple, dict?
 * Inmutable vs Mutable - what is inmutable vs mutable type?